neoviki/terminal.csv.editor/README.md

 ---

-Open to collaborate — feel free to fork and work on it.
+Open to collaborate, feel free to fork and work on it.